 44. Why doesn't the Initiative also address non-routine and safety flaring?

 Safety flaring is both small in volume and essential for the safe operation of oil and gas production facilities.
 Non-routine flaring is often unforeseen in nature.
 For example, it could be due to issues with the operation of the facility, and as such is hard to mitigate.
-Oil companies are, of course, strongly encouraged to take measures to minimize both these types of flaring.
+Oil companies are, of course, strongly encouraged to take measures to minimize all types of flaring.

 45. How much of global flaring do the current endorsers of the Initiative represent?